NWalker1208/auto-mute/README.md

 ## To-Do

 - Improve command line interface:
-  - Argument for padding to add around words.
   - Arguments for other settings to pass on to whisper (e.g., model).
 - Avoid writing intermediate files to disk, or at least keep them in a temp directory.
 - Avoid re-extracting/transcribing audio if the input file hasn't changed.